Using this guide What's covered

-A skin tumour is an abnormal mass of tissue growth that generally provides no useful function.
-They may be classified as benign or malignant:
+A skin tumour is an abnormal growth of tissue, that generally provides no useful function.
+They may be classified as benign or malignant.

-Benign tumours are non-cancerous, slow growing and rarely spread to surrounding tissues.
+Benign tumours are non-cancerous, usually slow growing and usually grow locally without spreading to surrounding tissues.
 The cells don't separate and travel via the bloodstream or lymphatic vessels to form masses in other parts of the body.

 Benign tumour cells closely resemble the normal cells from which they originate.
-In most cases – unless the tumour becomes a problem by either growing bigger, being uncomfortable or unsightly – there is no need for removal.
+In most cases – unless the tumour becomes a problem by either growing bigger, being uncomfortable or unsightly – there's no need for removal.

-Malignant tumours multiply rapidly and are made up of cancerous cells that don’t perform the functions of mature cells.
-These cancerous cells vary in size and shape and pile themselves on top of each other in a disorganised manner.
+Malignant tumours multiply more rapidly and are made up of cancerous cells that don’t perform the functions of normal cells.
+These cancerous cells vary in size and shape and proliferate in a disorganised way.

 Malignant tumours can separate from the main site and pass through the blood or lymphatic vessels to create a new tumour far from the original.
 The second tumour is called a metastasis.
-Malignant tumours need to be removed because they grow rapidly and spread to other areas of the body.
+Malignant tumours need to be removed because they can grow more quickly and continue to spread to other areas of the body.